Defending The Protections Americans Rely On

 U.S. PIRG’s Ed Mierzwinski speaks to the need for stronger consumer protections after the Equifax data breach and congressional attacks on the Consumer Bureau.
 Photo: C-SPAN

 After the 2008 economic crisis, millions of Americans lost their jobs, their homes, their retirement savings and more.
 That’s why our national network played a lead role in setting up the Consumer Financial Protection Bureau, and helped put in place rules of the road to keep Wall Street in check.

 But now, in the name of regulatory reform, Wall Street, big banks and their allies in Congress are working to strip away these rules and dismantle the Consumer Bureau.
-With the support of our members, U.S. PIRG is on the ground in Annapolis and Washington, D.C., keeping an eye on threats to commonsense consumer protections.
+With the support of our members, U.S. PIRG is on the ground in state capitals and Washington, D.C., keeping an eye on threats to commonsense consumer protections.